Unramified Cohomology of Quadrics in Characteristic Two: Nontrivial unramified class for Albert quadrics

-\emph{Acknowledgements.} We thank Yang Cao, Zhengyao Wu and Yigeng Zhao for help discussions.
-Yong Hu is supported by a grant from the National Natural Science Foundation of China (Project No.\,11801260).
-Peng Sun is supported by the Fundamental Research Funds for the Central Universities.
+\emph{Acknowledgements.} We are indebted to the referee for carefully reading the manuscript and giving many helpful suggestions.
+We thank Yang Cao, Ahmed Laghribi, Zhengyao Wu and Yigeng Zhao for helpful discussions.
+Peng Sun is supported by the National Key R\&D Program of China Grant No.\,2021YFA1001400 and the Fundamental Research Funds for the Central Universities.
+Yong Hu is supported by a grant from the National Natural Science Foundation of China (Project No.\,11801260) and the Guangdong Basic and Applied Basic Research Foundation (No.\,2021A1515010396).

 {\textbf{References}}